DanielRBowen/SimpleMultiTenant/README.md

 # SimpleMultiTenant
 A simple multi-tenant app with starting code from the first part of: [Michael Mckenna's blog](https://michael-mckenna.com/multi-tenant-asp-dot-net-core-application-tenant-resolution/) His Github is [here](https://github.com/myquay)

-## The Simple most recent way to do Multitenancy:
+## A simple way to do Multitenancy:
 The tenant is resolved by the first path route parameter.
 ```
 HttpContext.Request.Path.Value.Split('/')[1];